hariharasuthan555/Snake_Game/README.md

 ## Installation Instructions

 1. **Download the Installer**:
-   - Download the Snake Game installer from the provided link.
+   - Download the Snake Game installer file (SnakeGameInstaller.exe) from this repo

 2. **Run the Installer**:
    - Locate the downloaded installer file (e.g., `SnakeGameInstaller.exe`).